Yawning is a symptom of adderall,

 There’s no greater pleasure in the world

-Hopefully he will too, if he can learn
+Hopefully he will, if he can think through

 we’re suddenly performing Peter Pan.

 A half hour later the feeling fades.